 Most of us already know that ginger is a great addition to spaghetti sauces, but did you know that basil was thought to ward of evil spirits?
 Basil was strewn across floors, because where it is no evil can live.
 It was also given as a housewarming gift to bring good fortune.

-I’m including my favorite basil recipe for pasta.
+I’m including my favorite basil recipe for Travis County Wildlife Removal.
 It’s a sauce that makes up very quickly and has a wonderfully light, herbal flavor that’s great during the hot summer months.

 8-10 fresh basil leaves chopped